phandox/nimo-markdown-cv/index.md

 ## Summary

-Determined quick learner wtih interest in enterprise networking, security, system administration, open-source software and DevOps culture.
+Determined quick learner wtih interest in networking, security, system administration, open-source software.
+I am looking for new challenges in networking area to further expand my skills.
 I strongly believe in automating everything that is repeatable and that infrastructure should be treated as code which brings best practices from software development to operations.
-I am also building a small personal blog site based on these principles at [blog.luknagy.com](https://blog.luknagy.com), which code is open-sourced on my [GitHub profile](https://github.com/phandox/blog).

 ## Experience